mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 password=61DD955512C39A4A8BC4BB1E5F116705
 ```

-# Configuration Updates
+# Reloading Configuration

-The current MaxScale configuration may be updating by editing the configuration file and then forcing MaxScale to reread the configuration file.
-To force MaxScale to reread the configuration file a SIGHUP signal is sent to the MaxScale process.
+The current MaxScale configuration may be updated by editing the configuration file and then forcing MaxScale to reread the configuration file.
+To force MaxScale to reread the configuration file, send a SIGHUP signal to the MaxScale process or execute `reload config` in the `maxadmin` client.

 Some changes in configuration can not be dynamically applied and require a complete restart of MaxScale, whilst others will take some time to be applied.